pivot-access-ltd/bma-offline-docs/src/how-to-manage-networks.md

 * **Gateway IP**: This is the address of the default gateway for your subnet, which is the IP address that transfers packets to other subnets or networks.
 Typically, this is simply the first IP address in a block of addresses (the `.1` address).

-* **DNS**: This is the address of a DNS (domain name server, or simply "nameserver") for your subnet.
+* **DNS**: This is the address of a DNS (domain name server, or simply "name server") for your subnet.
 It's optional, but can be configured if desired.

-* **Description**: This field represents freeform text that you can enter to describe your subnet, as needed to keep important notes attached to the definition of the subnet.
+* **Description**: This field represents free form text that you can enter to describe your subnet, as needed to keep important notes attached to the definition of the subnet.

 * **Managed allocation** refers to the ability of MAAS to completely [manage a subnet](#heading--about-managed-subnets).